albush/WCSATX2016/WCSATX2016.md

 # [fit] Documentation
 # [fit] Rackspace Blog

-^ A while back I started to track all of the places I was creating content.
-I write a lot at work.
+^ I write a lot at work.
 Mostly technical help Q&A stuff.
 I also write proactive help documentation and tutorials.
 I write for the Rackspace Blog.

 <!-- Can I find an example of a good WordPress tutorial/documentation? -->